Flexible client service starts with mindset

 Connect with clients

-Clients want to have one meeting to answer their various questions.
-If they’re able to see all the detail in one place and query data live, they can get what they need from their accountant on the spot.
+If I’m a client, I want to have one meeting to answer my various questions.
+If you’re able to see all the detail in one place and query data live, clients get what they need from their accountant on the spot.
 They also have a more satisfying experience and achieve real value for money.

 Faced with the pressures and emergencies of the coronavirus outbreak, business owners and managers are turning in larger numbers to their accountants for wider business advice, such as how to manage cashflow, prioritising payments to suppliers, establishing what government assistance is available to them and so on.

-This surge in demand for advisory work has pushed many accountants into new territory.
-As the volume of client queries has surged, the accountants who were able to have those conversations with clients were able to drill into fine detail and the minutiae of transactions and trends in a speedy, efficient manner.
+This surge in demand for advisory work has pushed many accountants into new advisory territories.
+Yet as the volume of client queries has surged, the accountants who were able to have those conversations with clients were able to drill into fine detail and the minutiae of transactions and trends in a speedy, efficient manner.